 The Cariboo Regional District (CRD) has launched a process to update the Official Community Plan (OCP) for Lac La Hache.
 The existing Plan was adopted in 1997 and many changes have taken place over the past 20 years.
 This guiding document will be updated to better reflect current community issues and priorities.

-You can also read our fourth Community Newsletter, which was released at the beginning of November.
+You can also read our fifth Community Newsletter, which was released in February.
 It is also available on the right hand side of this page.